Black Lightning: Infinite Crisis

 In issue #5 of the Infinite Crisis storyline, it was shown that Black Lightning was one of the eight people Batman had considered to aid him in destroying the Brother Eye satellite, which controlled the OMACs.
 Booster Gold, who was not on the list of eight, but knew about the candidates from his knowledge of the future, contacted Lightning before Batman did, as historical data from the future had shown who had aided Batman.
 Lightning accepted, arriving at the Batcave to await orders.
-He then forged an uneasy yet effective alliance with Mister Terrific, combining their powers of electrical manipulation and invisibility technology to strike at the villainous AI from the inside.
+He then forged an uneasy yet effective alliance with Mister Terrific, combining their powers of electrical manipulation and invisibility technology to strike at Brother Eye from the inside.

-After the third Secret Society of Super Villains was formed, Black Lightning (as a member of Brad Meltzer's new Justice League) began using his status as Lex Luthor's former Secretary of Education to gain information from supervillains.
+After the third Secret Society of Super Villains was formed, Black Lightning began using his status as Lex Luthor's former Secretary of Education to gain information from supervillains.

 Outsiders redux

 In Outsiders vol. 3 #45, it was revealed that three years have passed since Jefferson's niece Joanna Pierce was murdered and that, upon initially learning of her death, Jefferson went after the corrupt businessman Martin Somers, the man who was responsible.
 He had intended to wound Somers with his lightning shot, but apparently ended up killing him.
 Jefferson turned himself in to the authorities.
 However, it is revealed that Deathstroke was responsible for Somers' death by firing a dart of toxin to Somers moments before Jefferson shot his lightning.
 Hence, he was dead before he hit the ground.
-Jason Todd discovered the truth while eavesdropping on the assassin's conversation with Lex Luthor (who was really Alexander Luthor, Jr. in disguise) and contacted Nightwing with this information.
+Jason Todd discovered the truth while eavesdropping on the assassin's conversation with Lex Luthor (who was really Alexander Luthor Jr. in disguise) and contacted Nightwing with this information.
 When Nightwing and Anissa told Jefferson of this in prison, he disbelieved it and intended to pay for Somers' death.
 Anissa herself intended to break her father out of Iron Heights Prison.
 Upon learning from Todd that other inmates were about to carry out a contract hit on Pierce (whose identity as an inmate had leaked to unknown parties), the Outsiders resolved to assist her.
 They freed him from jail and, with the audio recording of Deathstroke's conversation, cleared his name.